 2. Why do I have to include a $500 submittal fee?
 The Submittal Fee of $500 must accompany all architectural submissions and may be refundable in whole or in part, as determined by the Board of Directors, based on any costs incurred for review, damage to the Association common area or a lack of compliance to architectural plans approved by the Architect or Board of Directors.
 Architectural plans submitted without the required fee are not reviewed and will be returned to the Owner as an incomplete architectural submission.
 MAKE CHECKS PAYABLE TO: Bear Brand Ridge Association

 4. Where do I find the CC&R's?
-You can contact the management company to purchase a copy of the covenants, conditions and restrictions.
+They are available here on the website under the “Governing Documents” tab or you can contact the management company to purchase a physical copy of the covenants, conditions and restrictions.

 6. What if I have other questions?
-Contact our Community Manager at The Management Trust.
+Contact our Community Manager (Eric Kaluger) or CSS (Ryan Ahmath) at The Management Trust.

 Every homeowner should also be aware of these compliance requirements for Bear Brand Ridge: